ninbura/ip-switch-controller/README.md

 # IP Switch Controller

 A [StreamController](https://github.com/StreamController/StreamController) plugin for controlling IP-connected signal switchers.
-The intended scope is input switching — not full device configuration.
+The intended scope is input switching, not full device configuration.
 For anything beyond that, I would suggest using the manufacturer's first-party software.

 ## Supported Devices